 2. Your dog has been licking it!

-2) Your Pooch Is Trying To Cool Down
+2) Your Pooch is Trying to Cool Down

-3) Some Breeds Have Wetter Noses
+4) Some Breeds Have Wetter Noses

 What Does a Dry Nose Mean?